mirzemehdi/MusicDownloader/README.md

 # Music Downloader

  This is an Android Application for downloading musics.
 Musics are just dummy list but for downloading a music a logic is implemented in this app.
-It can be easily added some api for downloading.
+It can be easily added some API for downloading.
 This app is written in MVVM design pattern using Room,LiveData,ViewModel